Search

-Still 9 from 16mm
+Still 9 From 16mm

 Art Viewer: Let’s start talking about the space where your film Ahold of Get the Things To takes place.
 It looks like an indoor climbing gym, which certainly reminds me of a kind of brutalist architecture.
 You’ve made use of these kinds of climbing elements in your recent work.
 It’s interesting how you create open narratives through these objects and turn those gestures into a film.